Cray-HPE/docs-csm/operations/configure_ntp_on_ncns.md

 <a name="configure_ntp_on_pit_to_local_timezone"></a>
 #### Configure NTP on PIT to Local Timezone

 HPE Cray EX systems with CSM software have UTC as the default time zone.
-To change this, you'll need to set an environment variable, as well as `chroot` into the node images and change some files there.
+To change this, you will need to set an environment variable, as well as `chroot` into the node images and change some files there.
 You can find a list of timezones to use in the commands below by running `timedatectl list-timezones`.

 1. Run the following commands, replacing them with your timezone as needed.